KPouianou/GigQ/docs/user-guide/workers.md

 7. **Log worker activity**: Enable logging to track worker behavior and troubleshoot issues.

+8. **Always close connections**: Use proper connection management to prevent resource leaks.

 ## Example: Background Processing Service

-Here's an example of a background processing service that runs multiple workers:
+Here's an example of a background processing service that runs multiple workers with proper connection management:

 ```python
 """